indrekru/mass-follower/README.md

 Interface to show progress: https://mass-follower.netlify.com/

-I wrote a blog post about it: https://fintechify.wordpress.com/2019/03/06/twitter-mass-follower/

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See running for notes on how to run the project on a system.